chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 Community members asked to stop any inappropriate behavior are expected to comply immediately.

-### Reversisms

-The Python community prioritizes marginalized people's safety over privileged people's comfort.
-The Python Code of Conduct team will not act on complaints regarding:

- * "Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"
+### Communicating About Assumptions and Boundaries

+The Python Community welcomes people who have traditionally been marginalized within our community: we allow them the space to discuss behaviors, stereotypes, and assumptions that make them feel unwelcome.
+We also believe that helping others understand how various communications are received can be constructive.

+The following behaviours are not against the Code of Conduct, so long as they are done in an appropriate manner:

- * Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
+* Communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you”
- * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
- * Communicating boundaries or criticizing oppressive behavior in a "tone" you don't find congenial

-The examples listed above are not against the Code of Conduct.
+* Withdrawal from an interaction, or refusal to interact with another person
+* Criticism of the tone or fashion in which a person enforces their personal boundaries
+* Expressing to another person how a particular interaction was perceived
+* Criticism of behavior, stereotypes, or assumptions that infringe upon a person or group’s identity

 ### Weapons Policy